sehmbimanvir/sehmbimanvir/README.md

 ### Manvir Singh 👳

+I am working as a Full Stack Developer (MERN).
+I have also worked on VueJS and Laravel.
+I like to create scripts, tweaks to make things easier.

 <!--
 **sehmbimanvir/sehmbimanvir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.